jmbodnar/create-react-express/NOTES.md

 TODO: As a user I can comment on a recipe

-TODO: As a user I can do stuff with the table of recipes (sorting, etc.)—Try implementing with react or we can use data tables...
+TODO: As a user I can do stuff with the table of recipes (sorting, etc.)—Try implementing with React or we can use data tables...
+(Maybe do DT and then try a React version?
+I don't know.
+Whatever's easier now.)

 TODO: Deploy to and test/troubleshoot Heroku